- New Testament Narratives and Epistles

 - BA Biblical Studies – Biola University

 Dr. Adam W. Day joined the IGSL faculty in June 2017.
-He teaches in the Biblical Studies Department and serves as Iron Sharpening Group (ISG) leader, Target Area Ministry (TAM) coach, and member of the Leadership Programs team.
+Presently, he is the Graduate Studies Director and teaches in the Biblical Studies Department.
+He co-leads an Iron Sharpening Group with Dr. Abraham Joseph.

 He was an Adjunct Professor at Biola University from 2007 to 2011 and at Southern Baptist Theological Seminary in 2015.
 After which, he returned to Biola and taught for a year before coming to the Philippines.
 Dr. Day also served at churches in various capacities such as youth ministry volunteer, trainer for counselors, and pulpit minister.
 He has been a missionary with WorldVenture since 2014.